Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/Opening ideeas/Secret of the World.md

 Category: [[Art]] [[Alien Comic]]
 ___
-Marco Korolev learned a secret about the world in the year 87.
+In the year 87, Marco Korolev realised a secret about the world.

-When Marco learned the truth, he laughed.

-When Lucas learned the truth, he shuddered.
+Years later, when Lucas learned the same secret, he shuddered.